Church Pension Group | Leadership & Governance

 She received her MDiv, ThM, and ThD from Harvard and a BA from Williams College.

-The Rev. Dr. Gawain F. de Leeuw, OA
+The Rev. Gawain F. de Leeuw, DMin

 John McCray-Goldsmith

-He received an MBA and a Master of City and Regional Planning from the University of California at Berkeley and a BA in Government from Cornell University.
+He received an MBA and a Master of City and Regional Planning degree from the University of California at Berkeley and a BA in Government from Cornell University.

 Sandra Ferguson McPhee, Esq.

-For more than 35 years, she has been involved with the American Committee for KEEP, which supports a mission project in Japan.
+For more than 40 years, she has been involved with the American Committee for KEEP, which supports a mission project in Japan.
 She is the chair of the board of Friends of Cuttington, which supports an Episcopal University in Liberia.

 She received a JD from Boston University School of Law and a BA from Smith College.